 Any unused funds in your HSA will roll over at the end of the year and will continue to earn interest and can be invested until they are withdrawn for medical expenses or until you turn 65 years old, when you can withdraw funds for any reason without incurring penalties.

-INVESTING AND Consumer-defined Investment Sweeps
+INVESTING AND Investment TRANSFERS

 Access the Health Savings Account (HSA) Calculator to help you determine what you need to do to reach your savings goal.